-In addition to the general static rules of TTCN-3 given in clause 5, the following restrictions apply:
+In addition to the general static rules of TTCN-3 given in clause 5 and shown in table 15, the following restrictions apply:

-- a) The TemplateInstance (and all parts of it) shall have a specific value i.e. the use of matching mechanisms such as AnyValue is not allowed. - b) When defining the message in-line, the optional type part shall be used if there is ambiguity of the type of the message being sent. - c) The send operation shall only be used on message-based ports and the type of the template to be sent shall be in the list of outgoing types of the port type definition. - d) A to clause shall be present in case of one-to-many connections. - e) AddressRef shall be of type address, component or of the type provided in the address declaration of the port type of the port instance referenced in the send operation.

-f) Applying a send operation to an unmapped or disconnected port shall cause a test case error.
+- a) The TemplateInstance (and all parts of it) shall have a specific value i.e. the use of matching mechanisms such as AnyValue is not allowed. - b) When defining the message in-line, the optional type part shall be used if there is ambiguity of the type of the message being sent. - c) The send operation shall only be used on message-based ports and the type of the template to be sent shall be in the list of outgoing types of the port type definition. - d) A to clause shall be present in case of one-to-many connections. - e) All AddressRef items in the to clause shall be of type address, component or of the address type bound to the port type (see clause 6.2.9) of the port instance referenced in the send operation.
+No AddressRef in the to clause shall contain the special value null at the time of the operation. - f) Applying a send operation to an unmapped or disconnected port shall cause a test case error.